Scaling of the geomagnetic secular variation time scales: Balance of terms in the induction equation

 It is not useful to analyse \Eq{qsteq} near the bottom of the CMB boundary layer where the transition in scaling starts as a large number of terms are involved.
 However, the situation becomes simple again at the CMB and in the vicinity just below it.
 This is illustrated in \Fig{Btqst}(d)--(f) for $r=0.9998 \rout$ and summarised below (for the large scales):

 with some additional contribution to $\dot s_{lm}$ at very small $l$ coming from $2s_{lm}'/r$ (we have verified that the spectrum of the sum $-(\tG)' + s_{lm}''$ is indeed close to $F_{\dot s}$).

 The absence of $F_{\dot t}$ in \Eq{lsbalout2} reflects the discussion in \Sect{sec:tauPT}: $\dot{\V B} \approx \dot{\V B}_{\rm Pol}$ near the CMB with $\BPol$ related to $q_{lm}$ and $s_{lm}$ by \Eq{BPqslm}.
 We also expect $F_{\dot q}$ and $F_{\dot s}$ to be approximately equal because of \Eq{slm_qlm} required by the magnetic boundary condition.
 Indeed, \Fig{Btqst}(d) shows that $F_{\dot q} \approx F_{\dot s} \sim l^2$ and the two spectra contribute equally to the sum in \Eq{lsbalout2}.
 We also know from \Sect{sec:CHspec} that magnetic diffusion is involved in the scaling $\FBt \sim l^2$ at the CMB.
 Further insights are provided by \Eq{lsbalout}.
 It can be proved that the no-slip condition implies $\tG=0$ at the CMB.
 So $\dot q_{lm}$ must be controlled by the diffusion terms on the right-side of \Eq{qbal}.
 It turns out the dominant balance is \Eq{lsbalout3}.
 Since \Fig{Btqst}(f) shows that the spectrum of $s_{lm}'$ is quite flat, it immediately follows from \Eq{lsbalout3} that $F_{\dot q} \sim l^2$.
-For the balance of $\dot s_{lm}$, it is clear from \Fig{Btqst}(f) that the scaling $F_{\dot s} \sim l^2$ is the result of leading-order cancellation on the right-side of \Eq{lsbalout4}.
+For the balance of $\dot s_{lm}$, it can be seen in \Fig{Btqst}(f) that the two terms on the right-side of \Eq{lsbalout4} have shallow spectra.
+However, the almost exact balance of these two terms results in the steeper scaling of $F_{\dot s} \sim l^2$.
 This is the origin of the similar cancellation between $F_C$ and $F_D$ depicted in \Fig{BtCH0}(b) and described in details near the end of \Sect{sec:CHspec}.
 We also note that in \Eq{lsbalout4}, $s_{lm}''$ is a diffusion term and both $(\tG)'$ and $s_{lm}''$ involve the radial derivative rather than the horizontal derivative, so none of these is compatible with the frozen-flux argument.